-Human trafficking involves men, women and children being brought into a situation of exploitation through the use of violence, deception or coercion and forced to work against their will.
+Human trafficking involves men, women and children being recruited, harboured or brought into a situation of exploitation through the use of violence, deception or coercion and forced to work against their will.
 People can be trafficked for many different forms of exploitation such as forced prostitution, forced labour

 , forced begging, forced criminality, domestic servitude